top of page

 Here’s what I know to be true: there is a divine plan.
 Your path is already marked out, even when you can’t see where it’s leading.
 Spirit is always guiding you, always supporting you, even—especially—when things feel uncertain.

-I'm not saying it's easy.
-Trust me, I know it's not.
-I've spent enough of my life gripping and controlling and exhausting myself to know how hard it can be to let go.
-But I've also experienced what happens when we do surrender.
+I’m not saying it’s easy.
+Trust me, I know it’s not.
+I’ve spent enough of my life gripping, controlling, and exhausting myself to know how hard it can be to let go.
+But I’ve also experienced what happens when we do surrender.
 When we stop fighting and start flowing.
 When we hand ourselves over to something greater than our fears.

 That’s when the magic happens.